Maree Project at Prospecthill Neolithic Court Tomb

 Evenings are free to relax and enjoy on your own

-Accommodation: Hyde Hotel, Double Occupancy
+Accommodation: Imperial Hotel, Double Occupancy

 Meals: Breakfast and a packed lunch each day

-Monday through Thursday evenings, dinner is on your own.
+Monday through Thursday evenings, dinner is on your own

-July 5, 2024 | Departure
+July 4 | Departure

 This morning, after breakfast at the hotel, we'll bid farewell, as our time excavating the remains of ancient Ireland has come to an end.